f5devcentral/xchaawsdemoguide/README.rst

 .. figure:: assets/originserver.png

 Enter a port number in the Port field.
 We use **5432** for this guide.
-And complete creating the origin pool by clicking **Save and Exit**.
+And complete creating the origin pool by clicking **Add Origin Pool**.

 .. figure:: assets/poolport.png